Warning: Excessive Schmoopiness

 Abed flicks through his winnings, scores his fingers across the neat fold of bills and tucks them into his shirt pocket with a satisfied pat.
 He studies the baby with unblinking eyes.
 "Forehead crisis averted, she does have your nose."
 He turns to Troy with an outstretched palm.
 "Time to pay up."

-An hour later Annie wakes to a room full of pink and purple balloons tied to the end of her bed, some decorated with cartoon babies and "It's a Girl!" in bright bold lettering.
-The bedside table is covered in flowers and a few stuffed animals.
+An hour later Annie wakes to a room full of pink and purple balloons tied to the end of her bed, some decorated with cartoon babies and storks and "It's a Girl!" in bright bold lettering.
+The bedside table is already covered in flowers and cards of congratulations and even a few stuffed animals.

 The baby asleep in his arms, Jeff sits beside her bed and watches her stir to consciousness.
 Annie blinks at him, face scrunching in discomfort as she tentatively lifts herself into a seated position against the pillows.